oysw/data-center-web/README.md

 >
 >Edit 'chdir', 'uid', 'gid' according to your OS.
 >
->chdir: The path you install dsweb.
+>chdir: The path you install datacenter.
-uid: The user you want to execute dsweb in your linux OS.
+uid: The user you want to execute datacenter in your linux OS.
 gid: The group of the user you selected above.
 >
 >For customization, visit uwsgi official doc website [here](https://uwsgi-docs.readthedocs.io/en/latest/).